ADAPTIVE HORSEMANSHIP

 Accommodates service members who have been injured and strives to nurture the mind and body through both the physically healing movement of the horse and emotional interaction.

-Our horses, who have given so much to humans in need, are loved and cared for beyond their specialized careers as equine assisted service horses.
-When retirement comes, this program allows our senior horses to retire on site and in our care for the remainder of their lives.
+Our horses, who have given so much to humans in need, are loved and cared for beyond their specialized careers as equine-assisted service horses.
+When retirement comes, this program allows our horses to retire on site and in our care for the remainder of their lives.

 A vocational skills, equine-assisted learning program providing in-depth equine education, hands-on application and accountability for people with disabilities, health-related obstacles or hardships.

 The sports horsemanship classes instruct and condition individuals to be true equestrians and to embrace all aspects of the equine world.
-Clients work toward knowledge and ability to manage, groom, and tack, and while participating in ground and ridden work/instruction.
+Clients work toward knowledge and ability to manage, groom, tack, and exercise while participating in equine activities and instruction.

 WHEN CHOOSING A CENTER